 Dreams of falling in love.
 Of having children.
 Of sending his tired, hardworking mother, who clipped every picture of Paris from her magazines, on a trip to see the real thing.

 Of sharing the secret that caused most of his headaches, as if it had grown so large that it pushed against the walls of his cranium until they fractured.

 Of traveling to different countries.
 Of speaking at least two languages and achieving moderate fluency in three more.

 Of being two inches taller, and becoming more like the brother who had been her shelter whether the storm lashed or a spring shower caught her unawares.

 Of fixing all his mistakes, going back in time and stopping himself, no matter what that took, no matter how it changed his future.

 Of proving herself to her mother without changing for her.

 Of having a thousand friends and never being lonely, ever again.

 Of letting loose a barbaric howl that slashed the night air to ribbons.

-Of kisses on a park bench amid binders of long Latin words and fortifying cups of coffee.
+Of kisses on a park bench amid cups of coffee and binders filled with long Latin words.